|Back||Tsuka-ito & Sageo||Home|

 NOTE : Different computers and monitor settings produce colors will vary slightly from one to another.

-NOTE: The cords displayed above are 'handle wrapping cords' and below (called SAGEO) were traditionally used to secure the sword to the users waist.
+The cords below (called SAGEO) are used to secure the sword to the user.

 'Extra long Sageo' (220cm) are similar to Katana Sageo except they are 7 feet long instead of 5.5 feet